-(C) Monthly (in addition to weekly checks)
+C. Monthly (in addition to weekly checks)

-- 1. Check calibration and operation of all controls (high and low pressure switches, oil pressure switch, etc.) - 2.
-Check cooling tower for scaling and algae (consult water treatment suppliers for corrective measures). - 3.
+- 1. Check calibration and operation of all controls (high & low press switches, oil press switch, etc.) - 2.
+Check cooling tower spray nozzles and pump suction screen for scaling and algae (consult water treatment suppliers for corrective measures). - 3.
 Check water distributors in freezer for scale accumulation. - 4.
 Check water tank for solids to be removed. - 5.
-Check all motor drive units (compressor, cutter and pump motors, cooling tower fan and pump, etc.) for abnormal noise and/or vibrations. - 6.
-Check oil level in gear reducer.
+Check all motor drive units (compressor, cutter and pump motors, cooling tower fan, and pump, etc) for abnormal noise and/or vibrations. - 6.
+Check oil level in gear reducer. - 7.
+Check one complete freeze/thaw cycle, record data and compare with production check of Registration/Start-up Report.

-(D) Yearly (in addition to weekly and monthly)
+D. Yearly (in addition to weekly and monthly)

-- 1. Check entire system for leaks (see "B"). - 2.
+- 1. Check entire system for leaks. - 2.
 Drain water from condenser and cooling tower and check condenser tubes.
 Check closely for damage by corrosion or scale. - 3.
 Remove all rust from all equipment, clean, and paint. - 4.
 Check all motors for shaft wear and end play. - 5.
 Check operation and general condition of all electrical controls, relays, motor starters, and solenoid valves. - 6.
 Check freezing time, ice release time, and ice out time. - 7.
 Change oil in gear reducer box once a year.